tidymodels/spatialsample/tests/testthat/_snaps/spatial_block_cv.md

       spatial_block_cv(ames_sf, method = "snake", relevant_only = FALSE, v = 5)
     Condition
       Warning:
-      Not all folds contained blocks with data:
-      5 folds were requested, but only 4 contain any data.
-      Empty folds were dropped.
+      Not all folds contained blocks with data: x 5 folds were requested, but only 4 contain any data. x Empty folds were dropped.
       i To avoid this, set `relevant_only = TRUE`.
     Output
       #  4-fold spatial block cross-validation